Gunaikurnai Native Title Matters

 - Funding for the Gunaikurnai to invest in economic development and cultural strengthening opportunities and to meet their obligations under the settlement.

-All land subject to Aboriginal Title will continue to be managed consistent with the applicable public land legislation.
+All land subject to Aboriginal Title will continue to be managed in accordance with the applicable public land legislation.
 Existing access and use rights (including existing licences, leases or permits on Crown land) will not be affected.